Shantungosaurus

 Shantungosaurus (lit.
-'Shandong Lizard') is a genus of very large saurolophine hadrosaurid dinosaur found in the Late Cretaceous Wangshi Group of the Shandong Peninsula in China, containing a single species, Shantungosaurus giganteus.
+'Shandong Lizard') is an extinct genus of very large herbivorous saurolophine hadrosaurid dinosaur found in the Late Cretaceous Wangshi Group of the Shandong Peninsula in China, containing a single species, Shantungosaurus giganteus.
 The stratigraphic interval of Shantungosaurus ranges from the top of the Xingezhuang Formation to the middle of the Hongtuya Formation, middle to late Campanian in age.
+There are possible records from the Maastrichtian, although these are uncertain.
 Shantungosaurus is so far the largest hadrosauroid taxon in the world, with size estimates around 15–17 m in length and 13–16 MT in body mass.